Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: Abstract

 \section{Abstract}

-We demonstrate that a corner-localized state may fail to be a relevant indicator of a non-trivial higher-order topological invariant, even though their existence conditions appear to coincide with each other.
-Our analysis of $C^n$-symmetric crystalline insulators and their multilayer constructions reveals that corner states are not necessarily correlated with other well-established higher-order topological observables such as fractional corner charge or filling anomaly.
-We refine several bulk-corner correspondences that have been imprecisely conjectured based on the emergence of corner-localized states.
-An important example is that the zero-energy corner states in a breathing Kagome lattice are induced by decoration of topological edges and cannot be explained as a direct result of the bulk polarization.
-Our work urges more solid theoretical grounds in future works when corner states are claimed to be associated with higher-order topology of host materials.
+We demonstrate that the presence of a localized state at the corner of an insulating domain is not always a predictor of a certain non-trivial higher-order topological invariant, even though they appear to co-exist in the same Hamiltonian parameter space.
+Our analysis of $C^n$-symmetric crystalline insulators and their multi-layer stacks reveals that topological corner states are not necessarily correlated with other well-established higher-order boundary observables, such as fractional corner charge or filling anomaly.
+In a $C^3$-symmetric breathing Kagome lattice, for example, we show that the bulk polarization, which successfully predicts the fractional corner anomaly, fails to be the relevant topological invariant for zero-energy corner states; instead, these corner states can be exactly explained by the decoration of topological edges.
+Also, while the zero-energy corner states in $C^4$-symmetric topological crystalline insulators have long been conjectured to be the result of the bulk polarization at quarter-filling, we correct this misconception by introducing a proper bulk invariant at half-filling and establishing a precise bulk-corner correspondence.
+By refining several bulk-corner correspondences in two-dimensional topological crystalline insulators, our work motivates further development of rigorous theoretical grounds for associating the existence of corner states with higher-order topology of host materials.